2025 Was a Turning Point for AI: Insights, Strategy and Education for Businesses

 Microsoft 365 Technical Solutions Architect

-Rob is a seasoned Technical Solutions Architect with over 25 years of experience in IT, specializing in cloud computing, networking, and cybersecurity.
+Rob is a seasoned Technical Solutions Architect with over 25 years of experience in IT.
+He specializes in cloud computing, networking, and cybersecurity.
 Rob excels in designing and implementing comprehensive, enterprise-scale solutions, integrating advanced AI capabilities.

 Comments